CYP4F2: Biosynthesis of 20-HETE

 CYP4F2 along with CYP4A22, CYP4A11, CYP4F3 and CYP2U1 enzymes also metabolize arachidonic acid to 20-hydroxyeicosatetraenoic acid (20-HETE) by an ω-oxidation reaction, with the predominant 20-HETE-synthesizing enzymes in humans being CYP4F2, followed by CYP4A11.

 One of the main roles of 20-HETE is to regulate various physiological processes within the body, such as blood flow, vascularization (or angiogenesis, that is the growth of blood vessels), maintenance of proper blood pressure, and kidney tubule absorption of ions in rodents and possibly humans.
 By controlling blood flow and vascularization, it helps with the formation of new blood vessels when needed.
 To influence blood pressure levels, it regulates the diameter of blood vessels and constriction or relaxation of smooth muscles that line them.
 To regulate ion transport and water reabsorption in kidney tubules, it regulates how ions are absorbed or excreted by kidney cells, ultimately impacting electrolyte balance within the bodies.
 Research on animal models suggests that changes in levels or activity of 20-HETE may be involved in conditions such as hypertension (high blood pressure), renal diseases (kidney disorders), cerebral ischemia (reduced blood flow to the brain), and even cancer progression.

 The production and actions of 20-HETE can be influenced by genetic variations known in the CYP4F2 gene.
 These variations may alter how efficiently arachidonic acid is converted into 20-HETE, affecting its overall impact on bodily functions.

 Drug metabolism

 Drug metabolism involves the breakdown and transformation of drugs into their active or inactive forms.
-The CYP4F2 enzyme plays a significant role in regulating the bioactivation of certain drugs.
+The CYP4F2 enzyme regulates the bioactivation of certain drugs.

-Specifically, the enzyme regulates the bioactivation of the anti-parasitic drug pafuramidine.
-Pafuramidine is a prodrug of furamidine, which means that pafuramidine requires enzymatic conversion to its bioactive form furamidine.
-Several studies have identified CYP4F2 as one of the key enzymes responsible for this conversion process in human liver microsomes and enteric microsomes.

-CYP4F2 is also involved in metabolism of fingolimod, a drug to treat multiple sclerosis.
+Specifically, the enzyme regulates the bioactivation of the anti-parasitic drug pafuramidine, a prodrug that requires enzymatic conversion to its bioactive form furamidine.
+Several studies have identified CYP4F2 as one of the key enzymes responsible for this conversion in human liver microsomes and enteric microsomes.
+CYP4F2 is also involved in the metabolism of fingolimod, a drug used to treat multiple sclerosis.